COLON RECTAL SURGERY

 - Change in bowel movements that last over a month should be checked out.

-- Consistent diarrhea and/or constipation on a consistent basis.
+- Consistent diarrhea and/or constipation on a regular basis.

 - Pain during bowel movements is not normal.
 If the pain is not related to constipation but soreness, it could be a result of a tumor in the anus.
 You should not feel pain and pressure in that area.